Tourine ambush: Ambush

+Aftermath

 In 2008, in response, to the attack, parts of northern Mauritania were considered a "military zone" to prevent further AQIM attacks.

 Special Intervention Groups were also created to patrol the desert, and new cities were created to help monitor nomadic societies in which jihadists could be embedded.
 On March 20, 2011, four AQIM jihadists were sentenced to death in Nouakchott for their involvement in the ambush and beheadings.
 Another jihadist was sentenced to two years in prison, and one was acquitted.

+On March 5, 2023, one of the AQIM militants convicted for involvement in the Tourine ambush escaped from prison during the 2023 Nouakchott prison break.
+He was among several Salafist detainees who fled custody.
+Approximately one week later, Mauritanian security forces located and killed him during an operation to recapture the escapees.